Skip to content

 CLI quickstart

 Goal: from nothing installed to a running Business Central environment with a URL you can open in a browser.
-Five commands.
+Five commands; the create step waits ~7-15 minutes for provisioning.

 1. Install